➡ Top alternatives to Finasteride for treating hair loss are hair transplants, stem cell injections, minoxidil and PRP injections.

 The most recognizable mutual part of natural remedies for hair loss is that the working principle for almost all of them is strengthening your hair follicles or scalp to increase their health, reflecting positively on your hair growth.

-And when we talk about nutritious natural medications for hair growth, the most irreplaceable and important one is, without a doubt, fatty acids.
+And when I talk about nutritious natural medications for hair growth, the most irreplaceable and important one is, without a doubt, fatty acids.

 Fatty acids usually refer to two essential nutrients: Omega-3 (found in fish) and Omega-6 (found in most nuts, seeds, and oils like sunflower or canola).
 Both of these acids are proven to help induce hair growth by studies showing that fatty acids increase hair density in patients by 62%.